 We do our best to provide accurate information but would appreciate being notified if any incorrect information is found.
 You may do so by using our Feedback link.

 Holy Roman Emperor Frederick I Barbarossa and 100,000 crusaders depart Regensburg for the Third Crusade on May 11, 1189.
-Called the Kings's Crusade, led by three European monarchs of Western Christianity (Philip II of France, Richard I of England and Frederick I, Holy Roman Emperor); it attempted to reconquer the Holy Land following the capture of Jerusalem by the Ayyubid sultan Saladin in 1187.
+The Crusade was led by three European monarchs of Western Christianity (Philip II of France, Richard I of England and Frederick I, Holy Roman Emperor); and it became to be called, the "Kings Crusade" l with the goal of reconquering the Holy Land following the capture of Jerusalem by the Ayyubid sultan Saladin in 1187.

 The charter for the Pennsylvania Hospital is granted on May 11, 1751.
 The nation's first hospital, was founded by Dr. Thomas Bond and Benjamin Franklin "to care for the sick-poor and insane who were wandering the streets of Philadelphia.
 The first patients were admitted on February 11, 1753.
 More